mavlink/MAVSDK-docs/en/guide/general_usage.md

 ## Object Management

 [DroneCore](../api_reference/classdronecore_1_1_drone_core.md) is the main library class.
 Applications must create a `DroneCore` object and destroy it during application shut down.
-The object can be created as an automatic variable that is cleaned up when it goes out of scope, or you can dynamically create/destroy the object using `new`/`delete`.
+The object is usually created as an automatic variable that is cleaned up when it goes out of scope (you can also dynamically create/destroy the object using `new`/`delete`).

 API consumers use [DroneCore](../api_reference/classdronecore_1_1_drone_core.md) to discover and connect to [Device](../api_reference/classdronecore_1_1_device.md) objects (vehicles/cameras etc.).

-Access to drone information and control objects are provided [by plugins](../guide/using_plugins.md).
-Plugin objects are created and associated with a *specific* `Device` object (a plugin instance must be created for every device that needs it).
+Access to drone information and control objects are provided [by plugins](../guide/using_plugins.md) (e.g. Telemetry, Action, Mission etc.).
+Plugin objects are instantiated with a *specific* `Device` object (a plugin instance must be created for every device that needs it).

-Plugin objects are owned by their associated `Device`, which is in turned owned by `DroneCore`.
+Plugin objects are created as shared pointers that will be destroyed when all associated handles are out of scope.
 All objects are automatically cleaned up when the parent `DroneCore` object is destroyed.

 ## Error Handling